Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 ~~~~~
 The plane will not be removed if it is referenced in at least one view.

-To change clipping plane and its name use *UpdateClippingPlane* method, e.g.:
+To change the clipping plane and its name use *UpdateClippingPlane* method, e.g.:
 ~~~~~
 gp_Pln aPln = ...
 myClipPlaneTool->UpdateClippingPlane(aClipPlnLbl, aPln, "New name of plane");